ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 ## Updating Living Skyrim
 If you are updating Living Skyrim, the process is very similar to installing the list.
 Before you update, you should at a minimum backup your save files.
 Updating may delete any saves that are present.
 Additionally, make sure you are using the latest version of Wabbajack (it should automatically update itself when you launch the program).

-1. Run Wabbajack.exe.
-The program should automatically update itself to the latest version.
+1. Download this .wabbajack installer file: [Click Here](https://drive.google.com/file/d/1YRxIBbRSCRX2ajChKH53HgaayBujWDnP/view?usp=sharing)
+2. Run Wabbajack.exe.
-2. At the bottom of the window, click Browse Modlists.
+3. At the bottom of the window, click Install From Disk.
-3. Locate the Living Skyrim card.
-You can filter the gallery by game using the dropdown menu at the top of the gallery.
-Living Skyrim is listed under Skyrim Special Edition.
-4. On the Living Skyrim card, click the download/down arrow icon.
-5. Once it finishes downloading, click the play/right arrow icon on the Living Skyrim card.
+4. Locate the installer file you just downloaded using the window that appears and open it.
-6. Below the image you see of the Living Skyrim logo, there are three text boxes.
+5. Below the image you see of the Living Skyrim logo, there are three text boxes.
 The second and third need to be filled out.
-7. Click the three dots in the second (middle) box.
+6. Click the three dots in the second (middle) box.
 Navigate to your Living Skyrim folder and then select this folder in the window that appears.
 This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you'll need to use to launch the list.
-8. The third (bottom) box will automatically populate using the folder you just selected.
+7. The third (bottom) box will automatically populate using the folder you just selected.
 This third box tells you where all of the mods will be downloaded.
 If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
-9. Click the play/right arrow button to begin the installation.
+8. Click the play/right arrow button to begin the installation.
-10. If you are prompted to overwrite, confirm that this is what you want to do by clicking the Confirm button.
+9. If you are prompted to overwrite, confirm that this is what you want to do by clicking the Confirm button.

 ## Launching Living Skyrim
 To actually launch and then play Living Skyrim, follow these steps: